 HANDMADE: 10 CUP TECHNIVORM MOCCAMASTER KBG 741, SCAA certified

 With $300 10 cup Technivorm Moccamaster you will get a professional result and an exceptional cup of joe, each time.
 This premium handmade machine has 40 fl oz water reservoir, copper! boiler and comes with a 5 year warranty.
 And, I think that you can’t drink coffee from anything else after you try this machine.

 To make coffee, fill up the water reservoir with water.
 Place regular #4 cone paper filter or permanent gold filter, add coffee and place the top back.
 Technivorm recommends using 7 coffee scoops for 10 cups.
 Press On button.
 As mentioned, the unit has a copper boiler (which we don’t see very often) and needs about 30 seconds to heat up and start brewing.
 Once heated, the water comes out in shower which ensures optimal water flow and coffee extractions.
 Of course, it brews at optimal brewing temperature 195°–205°F and brews an entire carafe in 5 – 6 minutes.

 Moccamaster has pause and serve option, so you can get out the carafe and fill a cup in the middle of a brewing process.
-There are two buttons: ON/OFF and button to set hotplate to hi/low.
-Hotplate is independently powered and holds temperature at 175°–185°F. The unit automatically turns off after 2 hours.
+There are two buttons: ON/OFF and the button to set hotplate to hi/low.
+Hotplate is independently powered and holds the temperature at 175°–185°F. The unit automatically turns off after 2 hours.

 Generally, these machines don’t come with programmable features (auto on/off, strength control) and that’s because they don’t need them.
 People choose them for a first class coffee and simplicity of use.